We walk through ADT Self Setup’s easy setup, intuitive customer portal, robust smart home integration, and customized sensors, alerts and routines.

 7 Amazing Tricks for ADT Self Setup

-Today, we’re taking a look at seven tips and tricks to get more out of the DIY home security system Blue by ADT.
-Last week, I did a video review on Blue by ADT, but today I thought I would dive a bit deeper into the system and give you some tips and tricks for a better user experience.
+Today, we’re taking a look at seven tips and tricks to get more out of the DIY home security system ADT Self Setup.
+We previously did a video review on this system, but today we’re diving a bit deeper to give you some ADT Self Setup (formerly Blue by ADT) tips and tricks for a better user experience.

-Starting off, I want to point out that the Blue by ADT system is completely DIY, meaning they do not provide professional installation.
-I was a little surprised by that because, when you think of ADT, you imagine a tech coming out to your house and installing the system.
-With Blue, ADT has made this process much easier for those who don’t want the cost or hassle of someone coming to your home.
+Surprised by that?
+Us too.
+When we think of ADT, we imagine a technician coming out to our house and installing the system.
+With Self Setup, ADT has made things much easier for those who don’t want the cost or hassle of someone coming to their home.

-This DIY version is a much easier solution, and they’ve made it super easy to set up.
+This DIY version is a much easier solution, and Self Setup has made it super easy to set up.

 - Remove the tab to engage the battery, and allow that device to sync with the base station.